LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 The EMA Java API is implemented on top of SLF4J API as a facade for logging utility.
 The latest version of API allows developers to integrate EMA Java application with the preferred Logging framework by changing the repository, dependencies via their Java project management (Maven or Gradle), and then set the log configuration files without touching the application source code.

+That covers all I wanted to say today.

 ## References

 For further details, please check out the following resources:

 - [Real-time Java API page](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/rt-sdk-java) on the [LSEG Developer Community](https://developers.lseg.com/) website.